 Other studies have found links between low-vitamin D levels and Parkinson’s Disease, bone disease, blood clots, diabetes, heart disease and high blood pressure.
 A recent study even found that regular sun exposure helped women to live longer.
 Yet another study found that regular sun exposure could cut breast cancer risk in half!

 Vitamin D during Pregnancy and Nursing

-Vitamin D is essential during pregnancy and nursing as adequate blood levels fo Vitamin D have been linked to lower premature labor and overall complication risk.
-Low Vitamin D levels can put a mom at higher risk for gestational diabetes and can lead to bone or other problems for the baby.
+Vitamin D is essential during pregnancy and nursing as adequate blood levels of vitamin D have been linked to lower premature labor and overall complication risk.
+Low vitamin D levels can put a mom at higher risk for gestational diabetes and can lead to bone or other problems for the baby.
 Another recent study found that pregnant women should get more sun to increase several health markers for themselves and their babies.

 Dr. Joyce Lee and her colleagues at the University of Michigan studied 40 pregnant women, the majority taking prenatal vitamins.
 Only two had blood levels >50 ng/mL and only three had levels >40 ng/mL.
 That is, 37 of 40 pregnant women had levels below 40 ng/mL, and the majority had levels below 20 ng/mL.
 More than 25% had levels below 10 ng/mL.

 Dr. Lisa Bodnar, a prolific Vitamin D researcher, and her colleagues at the University of Pittsburg studied 400 pregnant Pennsylvania women; 63% had levels below 30 ng/mL and 44% of the black women in the study had levels below 15 ng/mL.
 Prenatal vitamins had little effect on the incidence of deficiency.